gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nLocale.md

 ## Creating a New Property Provider<a id="LocaleProvider"></a>

-If you are embedding your module into an existing application, there may be another way of determining locale that does not lend itself to using the `&lt;meta&gt;` tag or specifying `locale=` as a query string.
+If you are embedding your module into an existing application, there may be another way of determining locale that does not lend itself to using the `<meta>` tag or specifying `locale=` as a query string.
 In this case, you could write your own property provider.

 A property provider is specified in the [module XML file](DevGuideOrganizingProjects.html#DevGuideModuleXml) as a JavaScript fragment that will return the value for the named property at runtime.
 In this case, you would want to define the locale property using a property provider.
-To see examples of `&lt;property-provider&gt;` definitions in action, see the files [I18N.gwt.xml](https://gwt.googlesource.com/gwt/+/master/user/src/com/google/gwt/i18n/I18N.gwt.xml) and
+To see examples of `<property-provider>` definitions in action, see the files [I18N.gwt.xml](https://gwt.googlesource.com/gwt/+/master/user/src/com/google/gwt/i18n/I18N.gwt.xml) and
 [UserAgent.gwt.xml](https://gwt.googlesource.com/gwt/+/master/user/src/com/google/gwt/user/UserAgent.gwt.xml) in the GWT source code.